 At Fairways Primary School, our Music curriculum aims to inspire creativity and self-expression, and encourage our children on their musical journey as well as giving them opportunities to connect with others.
 We hope to nurture a lifelong love of music by exposing them to diverse musical experiences and igniting a passion for music.
 By listening and responding to different musical styles, finding their voices as singers, performers and composers, all will enable them to become confident, reflective musicians.

-The aims of our Music curriculum are to develop pupils who:
+The aims of our Music curriculum are to develop pupils’ ability to:

-- Can sing and use their voices individually and in a group
+- Sing and use their voices individually and in a group

 - Create and compose music on their own and with others